The Heilmann Locomotives

 The engine of the first Heilmann: plan view.

 The high-pressure cylinder (on the right) has two connecting rods from crosshead to crankshaft.
+The low-pressure cylinder (left) has one central connecting rod.

-The Lentz boiler of the first Heilmann.
+The Lentz boiler of the first Heilmann

 A MODEL OF THE FIRST HEILMANN